Adderall can be a game-changer for people with ADHD, but it can be risky, especially for those who do not take it for an approved medical reason.

 Adderall for Narcolepsy

-Short-acting Adderall is FDA-approved to treat the sleep disorder narcolepsy.
-Someone with narcolepsy may feel very sleepy during the day, and they may involuntarily fall asleep at odd times.
+Short-acting Adderall is also FDA-approved to treat the sleep disorder narcolepsy.
+Someone with narcolepsy may feel very sleepy during the day and may involuntarily fall asleep at odd times.
 Adderall may help increase their wakefulness and regulate their sleep-wake cycle.

 Related Topic: Narcolepsy cure